timmcginley/41936/Roles/index.md

 *
 */index
 ```
-This course has been designed to give participants a professional interdisciplinary design experience.
+The ABD course has been designed to give participants a professional interdisciplinary design experience.
 In order to design the best building in the world we need to learn how to support each other in the desing process.

 ## ABD ~~Student~~ Consultant roles
 After choosing you [subject](../Subjects) in week 1, you will be invited to form small consultancies.
 These disciplinary specific [companies](Company.md) will provide engineering and or design consulatancy services as part of a [team](Team.md) for the [client](Client.md).